MicrosoftDocs/data-api-builder-docs/data-api-builder/transactions-behavior.md

 Data API builder executes the database queries associated with `POST,DELETE,PUT and PATCH` requests in a transaction.

 ## Transaction Isolation level for each database type

 The below table lists the isolation levels with which the transactions are created for each database type.

 |**Database Type**|**Isolation Level**
 :-----:|:-----:
-MsSQL|Read Committed
-MySQL|Repeatable Read
+Azure SQL (or) SQL Server|Read Committed MySQL|Repeatable Read
-PostgreSql|Read Committed
+PostgreSQL|Read Committed

 ## Behavior exhibited by concurrent transactions

 This section details the behavior expected when there are two concurrent running transactions operating on the same item.
-The nature of concurrent transactions are as follows.
+The nature of concurrent transactions is as follows.

 a) Long running write transaction and a read transaction